caiks/WBOT02/README.md

 17|18|15|19|15|7|10|3||||1||||||||||||
 18|7|9|5|2|1||||||||||||||||||

-The rows show the *slice* path length of the *overlying decomposition*.
-The columns show the path length of the *underlying decompositions*.
-The counts show the distribution of *underlying variables* over for each *overlying* and *underlying* length.
+The rows show the *slice* path lengths of the *overlying decomposition*.
+The columns show the path lengths of the *underlying decompositions*.
+The counts show the distribution of *underlying variables* over each *overlying* and *underlying* length.
 We can see that the mode of the *underlying* path length does not vary very much with *overlying* path length, but remains fairly constant at 3 steps only.

 This shows the mean *underlying* *slice* path length for each of the *overlying* path lengths -